-Communicate effectively and demonstrate caring and respectful behaviors when interacting with
+- Communicate effectively and demonstrate caring and respectful behaviors when interacting with patients and families.

-Use information technology for appropriate documentation, to support patient care decisions, and for
+- Use information technology for appropriate documentation, supporting patient care decisions and educating patients.

-Participate in the common and/or important medical and surgical procedures in the core clinical
+- Participate in the common and important medical and surgical procedures in the core clinical disciplines.

-Demonstrate an investigatory and analytic thinking approach to clinical situations involving human health and disease.
+- Demonstrate an investigatory and analytical thinking approach to clinical situations involving human health and disease.

 Students must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning.
 Students are expected to develop skills and habits to: